 Vysoká, Mountain summit in High Tatras, Slovakia.

-Tatra Spitze is a mountain summit in the High Tatras with an elevation of about 2,547 meters (8,356 feet).
-It features two distinct summit areas linked by a high pass that connects the main ridges.
+Tatra Spitze is a mountain summit in the High Tatras of Slovakia, sitting at around 2,547 meters (8,356 feet) above sea level.
+Two separate summit areas are connected by a high pass that links the main ridges of the massif.

 The community of curious travelers